 Baby Basics Moms Clubs are support groups for pregnant women.
 They’re a great way to meet other expecting parents and find answers to your questions.

-At any given time, there are at least 6 different Moms Clubs happening all over the city at health clinics, schools, and other locations (dates/times/locations vary).
+There are several different Moms Clubs happening all over the city at health clinics, schools, and other locations (dates/times/locations vary).
 Each club meets weekly for about two months.
 There are both English and Spanish Moms Clubs.
 For updates and news, like Baby Basics Baltimore's Facebook page.

 Having a doula – a birth companion – by your side as you go into labor can help you feel more supported physically and emotionally.
 Studies show that women who have a doula with them during childbirth have shorter labors and fewer complications.
 Baltimore Community Doulas offer free services and pro-rated fees based on income to expecting parents in Baltimore City.